HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/user_provisioning/ldap_attribute_mapping.md

-# LDAP Attribute Mapping
+# LDAP attribute mapping

-## Introduction
 Attribute Mapping defines how corresponding data points between different sources and the people service are identified and translated.
 This ensures user information like names, emails, or IDs are accurately transferred while adhering to the people service's data structure.

 ## Configuring Attributes
 The attribute mapping settings are defined in the [LDAP configuration documentation](../../deployment/configuration/index.md#ldap-configuration).
 Key configurations include:

 - **ldap.attributeMapping**: Maps LDAP attributes to People Service user properties.
 - **CUSTOM_FIELDS_BASE**: Base custom fields for the user profile.
-This is a comma separated list of custom fields that are added to the user profile.
+This is a comma-separated list of custom fields that are added to the user profile.
 - **ldap.searchAttributes**: Specifies attributes fetched during sync.

-Refer to the configuration documentation above for a full list of keys and descriptions.

-## Static and Custom Attributes
+Predefined static attributes and custom attributes are also available for configuration.

 - **Static Attributes**: Predefined fields like `uid`, `email`, `firstName`, and `lastName` are mapped based on `ldap.attributeMapping` settings.
 - **Custom Attributes**: Define additional attributes in **CUSTOM_FIELDS_BASE** for unique organizational needs, allowing flexibility in user provisioning.